New Buff Families

 Online ExperienceÌý

-Remind your student to complete the Online Experience, our virtual orientation program.
+Remind your student to complete the Online Experience before attending orientation.
 They’ll learn more about health and wellness, advising, registering for classes and more.
-It must be completed before your student can register for classes.
-Your student can access the Online Experience through Buff Portal.ÌýÌý
+It must be completed before your student can register for classes during their orientation session.
+Your student can access the Online Experience through Buff Portal beginning in April.ÌýÌý

 Ìý

-Students must submit their Buff OneCard photo by Dec.
-20. The Buff OneCard serves as your student’s campus identification.
+Students must submit their Buff OneCard photo as soon as possible.
+The Buff OneCard serves as your student’s campus identification.
 The Buff OneCard will provide access to the Rec Center, printing, your student’s residence hall, meal plan and more!Ìý

 Ìý